Parthglitch123/Veron1CA/README.md

 Now that you've successfully added Veron1CA to your server, it's time for some key things to note down.
 The **default prefix** for accessing Veron1CA is `vrn.` in this case.
 Here's a bunch of stuff that you can do with it:
 * Use `vrn.<command>` to run your desired command.
 As an example, you can use `vrn.ping` to get Veron1CA's latency.
 * Use `vrn.help` to get into the help section.
-* Use `vrn.help <category>` to get an entire list of commands depending on which you choose.
 * Use `vrn.help <command>` to get help regarding a specific command.
 For example, you can use `vrn.help ping` in order to get help for the ping command.

 There's also another thing to consider in this case, and that's **role locking**.
 By default, Veron1CA's moderation and customization-based features are locked to specific roles.
 We have two unlockable ones to create here: